IT-Systems/zencart-module/README.md

 * _Svea Direct Bank Test Merchant ID_ and _Svea Direct Bank Test Secret Word_: enter your provided test merchant ID and secret word.
 Test credentials will be provided to you by Svea upon request.

 * _Transaction mode_: Determines whether payments using this method go to Svea's test or production servers.
 Until you have been giving the go ahead by Svea, this should be set to Test.
 Then, in order to receive payments for production orders, this should be switched over to its Production setting.

-* _Accepted Currencies_: The list of currencies which you accept as payment.
-These must all be defined in your Zen Cart settings, see "Localisation and additional Zen Cart configuration requirements" below.

-* _Default Currency_: If the customer ha an unsupported currency selected it will be converted to the default currency upon customer checkout.
-The default currency must also be present in the _Accepted Currencies_ list (above).

 * _Set Order Status_: The Zen Cart order status given to orders after the customer has completed checkout.
 This will be overridden by _Auto Deliver Order_, if set (see below).